DNCHOW1/Block-The-Pig-Bot/README.md

 Due to the optimizations in simulation speed, accuracy has improved as well.
 More pig mobility options can be excercised in various positions while maintaining a efficient runtime, allowing the bot to achieve "perfect" games where no pig move leads to a victory.
 As a result, the round limit should theoretically be unbounded; however, two errors are preventing this from occurring: dynamic computer vision/automation and inaccurate block detection.

-(Dec 2021 Update)
-As of December, performance has improved from 4 seconds to 2 seconds as a result of optimizing floodFill and optimalPath function implementations.

 ## Algorithms
 In the webgame, the pig takes a somewhat predictable path: the shortest path towards an edge. **However, it will not necessarily take the most OPTIMAL path**.
 If the pig were presented two paths, one that lead to 1 possible win and another leading to 3, the probability between the two would be 50/50.
 This means that at every point where the pig has multiple mobility options, player must choose subsequent blocks that lead to an absolute victory.